CENG502-Projects/CENG502-Spring2023/Topcuoglu/Readme.md

 <img src="imgs/image-3.png" alt="" style="width: 5%;">

-These views are fed to both the online and target network which are not perfectly symmetric (online network has an additional predictor network appended and target network is the exponential moving average of the online network).
+These views are fed to both the online and target network which are not perfectly symmetric (the online network has an additional predictor network appended and the target network is the exponential moving average of the online network).
 These two different representations are being forced to be close to each other which the cosine similarly loss (which can be represented with mean square error):

 <img src="imgs/image-4.png" alt="" style="width: 15%;">

 Both images with different augmentations are fed to both networks separately and the symmetric losses are added up to update the online network (teach).
-Here is the final scene to scene loss:
+Here is the final scene-to-scene loss:

 <img src="imgs/image-5.png" alt="" style="width: 15%;">

-But scenes are selected if their overlap contain K number of objects (proposal boxes).
-This forces scenes to be similar, as explained in the next part in more detail.
+But scenes are selected if their overlap contains K number of objects (proposal boxes).
+These force the scenes to be similar, as explained in the next part in more detail.

 ## 2.1.2.
 Scene to instance
 An unsupervised instance proposal algorithm called selective search is applied to images with:
 - 0.5 IoU threshold
 - 1/3 to 3/1 ratio aspect ratio limit
-- minimum size being at least 64 pixels constraint
+- minimum size is at least 64 pixels constraint

 Here is a sample scene-scene-instances group: